 Bacteria and chemicals can enter the drinking water supply from polluted water sources in a process called backflow.
-Backflow occurs at connection points between drinking water and non-drinking water supplies (cross connections) due to water pressure differences.
+Due to water pressure differences, backflow occurs at connection points between drinking water and non-drinking water supplies (cross connections).

-For example, if a person sprays an herbicide with a garden hose, the herbicide could enter the home's plumbing and then enter the drinking water supply.
-This could happen if the water pressure in the hose is greater than the water pressure in the home's pipes.
+For example, if a person sprays an herbicide with a garden hose, the herbicide could enter the home's plumbing and then the drinking water supply if the water pressure in the hose is greater than the water pressure in the home's pipes.